Research output per year

 Since joining the University of Nottingham Ningbo China, I have extended my research to childhood, cultures of care, and child welfare in Asia.
 In 2012, I designed the EU–funded 4th EU-China Dialogue on ‘Left-Behind Children: Problems and Solutions’ (Ningbo 20-22 February 2012).
 This was a networking (people-to-people) exercise meant to facilitate the exchange of best practice between academics and NGO/INGO practitioners working with migrant and left-behind children in Eastern Europe and China.

 Cross-referencing sources from British, Hong Kong, Russian and US archives, I am currently developing a project exploring how post-war politicized neo-humanitarianism affected the care arrangements for displaced and refugee children in post-war Europe and Asia (colonial Hong Kong), highlighting the underpinning new political view of children as investment for colonial and ideological empires (Britain, the Soviet Union, and the United States) in the context of the Cold War.
-I plan to continue researching migration issues past and present.

 After completing my undergraduate studies in Russian and English language and literature with a pathway in modern history in Venice, I moved to Manchester to complete my postgraduate studies under the guidance of Peter Gatrell.
 In 2006-7 I joined his AHRC-funded project “Population displacement, state practice and social experience in Russia and Eastern Europe, 1930-1950s”.

-Since September 2007, I have been with the School of International Studies of The University of Nottingham in China.
-As one of the earliest members of the latter, I have a strong record in curriculum development, intedisciplinary teaching, and the development of Continuous Professional Development.
-I am a proven leader in teaching quality and I have served up to the level of Faculty Director of Teaching (2016-18) and Associate Dean (Teaching and Learning (2018-20).
+Since September 2007, I have been with the School of International Studies of the University of Nottingham in China.
+As one of the earliest members of the latter, I have a strong record in curriculum development, interdisciplinary teaching, teaching leadership, and the development of Continuous Professional Development for teaching staff.

 Previously